-Save A Lot recognized 10 retail partners at its annual Retail Partner Awards, presented during the company’s annual meeting and food show in St. Charles, Missouri.
+Save A Lot recognized 10 retail partners during the company’s annual meeting and food show in St. Charles, Missouri.

-Awards honored performance in calendar year 2025 across several major categories, including year-over-year customer and sales growth, Store Managers of the Year, Hometown Hero, Omnichannel Leaders, Outstanding Customer Service and Retail Partners of the Year.
+The awards honored performance in 2025 across several major categories, including year-over-year customer and sales growth, Store Managers of the Year, Hometown Hero, Omnichannel Leaders, Outstanding Customer Service and Retail Partners of the Year.

-“These Retail Partners and store leaders demonstrate every day what makes Save A Lot special,” said Bill Mayo, CEO of Save A Lot.
+“These retail partners and store leaders demonstrate every day what makes Save A Lot special,” said CEO Bill Mayo.

 “Through operational excellence, meaningful community engagement and a commitment to delivering fresh, full, friendly and clean stores, they drive our brand forward.
 We are honored to recognize their hard work and leadership across our network.”